tembolo1284/ChallengeFiles_Part4_PaulLopez/README.md

 I do a daily return analysis and comparison and plot a chart to see the four funds and the S&P 500.
 I then create box plots with and without the S&P 500 to compare the volatility of the S&P 500 to the funds, and to compare the funds with themselves.

+I then analyze the risk of the funds and S&P 500 by running analysis of the standard deviations.
+I then annualize and analyze further.
+I conclude by doing a rolling 21 day std deviation calculation and I plot all the funds together with the S&P 500, and the 4 funds just by themselves.

+THe next step in the analysis is calculating the sharpe ratios and plotting them in a box chart.
+It quickly becomes clear which fund has the best and worst risk-return profile

 ---

 ## Technologies